 A really dynamic player, and strong too, his small size was deceiving, as his stocky build and huge thighs, coupled with his tremendous balance, made him hard to knock off the ball.

 As well as all of the technical and physical attributes, Maradona had other qualities too.
 He was a charismatic and a natural leader.
 Not only did his talent command instant respect but his personality did too.
 One of his team-mates once said that Maradona took pressure off his team for two reasons.
 Firstly, they went on the pitch knowing they already had an advantage because they had Maradona in their team.
-And secondly, they also had less pressure on them because if they lost Maradona would absorb the majority of the blame and the pressure because so much of the focus was on him instead of all the other players, implying that many team-mates loved playing with him because they could effectively play with less pressure!
+And secondly, they also had less pressure on them because if they lost Maradona absorb the majority of the blame and the pressure because so much of the focus was on him instead of all the other players, implying that many team-mates loved playing with him because they could effectively play with less pressure!

 Photo: Wikimedia Commons / Agencia de Noticias ANDES.

-Just four years after Maradona’s playing career ended, another incredible Argentine talent was unearthed, and he too would be signed by Barcelona.
-Yet Messi’s move to the Nou Camp was a lot different to Maradona’s.
+Just four years after Maradona's playing career ended, another incredible Argentine talent was unearthed, and he too would be signed by Barcelona.
+Yet Messi's move to the Nou Camp was a lot different to Maradona's.
 He’d been with Newell's Old Boys since he was a six year old, but never got the chance to get near their first team as the Catalan giants snapped him up whilst he was still only thirteen.
 As a youngster in Argentina he’d played the classic no.10 enganche role behind the strikers, whereas in Spain he started his career as a left winger.
-It wasn’t hard to see why a coach would play Messi on the wing - his dribbling and close control were phenomenal, particularly when running at speed, the ball seemingly stuck to his left foot in the same way it did with Maradona.
+It wasn’t hard to see why a coach would play Messi on the wing - his dribbling and close control were phenomenal, particularly when running at speed, the ball seemingly stuck to his left foot in the same way it did with Diego Maradona.
 Indeed, later on when Pep Guardiola was in charge at Barcelona he said, "Messi is the only player who runs faster with the ball than he does without it.".

 As Messi's career progressed he was moved to different positions by the various managers who coached him; Frank Rijkaard played him on the right wing so that he could cut inside and shoot with his left foot, rather than cross.
 Pep Guardiola played him as a false 9.
 Luis Enrique often deployed him deeper as a playmaker.
 And Ernesto Valverde played him everywhere!

 The common factor was that all of his managers realised that Messi was clever enough and talented enough to play in any attacking role.
 And they all knew that they needed to get him on the ball as often as possible.
 His game was no longer just about dribbling - his link up play, vision and ability to thread a through ball that no-one else could see were just second to none.
 And to top it all, his goalscoring rate was just off the scale.
-Between 2009 and 2019 Messi won the Pichichi Trophy and the European Golden Boot award six times out of ten, incredible stats for a player who wasn’t always playing as an out-and-out striker.
+Between 2009 and 2019 Messi won the Pichichi award and the European football Golden Shoe award six times out of ten, incredible stats for a player who wasn’t always playing as an out-and-out striker.

 Omar Sívori, socks rolled down, playing for River Plate vs Huracán.